 However, to show the world that Communism works, Superman ends up using alien technology to control the Soviet people.
 And soon, the comrade of Steel becomes no different from his mentor.

-Similar to Gotham by Gaslight, Red Son shuffles several characters from the DC Universe into different roles.
+Similar to Gotham by Gaslight, Red Son shuffles several characters across the DC Universe into different roles.

-In the USSR, we meet a gay Wonder Woman who initially supports Superman’s regime of absolute control.
+In the USSR however, we meet a gay Wonder Woman who initially supports Superman’s regime of absolute control.
 Having seen mankind destroy itself in many wars, Diana feels that this might be man’s only way to peace.

 That is until she and Superman have an encounter with Batman.